 5.2.8.1 Standard Generation Interconnection Agreement for Transmission-Connected Generators

-As a condition for obtaining transmission service, an IE for any transmission connected generator must execute a Standard Generation Interconnection Agreement (SGIA) with its TSP.
+As a condition for obtaining transmission service for a Generation Resource or ESR, to which Section 5.2.1, Applicability, applies, a Resource Entity or IE must execute a new Standard Generation Interconnection Agreement (SGIA) with its TSP.
 A template of the SGIA can be found on the ERCOT website.

 (2) The TSP must submit a change request via the online RIOO system to transmit a copy of the signed SGIA to ERCOT within ten Business Days of execution.